About Social and Emotional Learning (SEL)

 According to the Collaborative for Academic Social and Emotional Learning (CASEL), Social and Emotional Learning, or SEL, is defined as:

 Ultimately, SEL is the process through which we develop the skills to manage our own emotions and recognize the emotions of others.
 This increase in awareness is what leads us to:

 According to CASEL, the framework of social and emotional learning consists of five core competencies, or areas of focus, that contribute to the overall development of SEL.
 Development in these areas help children and adults to embody social and emotional learning and learn to recognize and control their emotions, learn empathy for others, and control urges and impulses.

-- Self Management-The ability to regulate one’s emotions, thoughts, and behaviors effectively in different situations.
-This includes managing stress, controlling impulses, motivation oneself, and setting and working toward achieving personal and academic goals.
+- Self Management – The ability to regulate one’s emotions, thoughts, and behaviors effectively in different situations.
+This includes managing stress, controlling impulses, motivating oneself, and setting and working toward achieving personal and academic goals.

-- Relationship Skills-The ability to establish and maintain healthy and rewarding relationships with diverse individuals and groups.
-This includes communicating clearly, listening actively, cooperation, resisting inappropriate social pressure, negotiating conflict constructively, and seeking and offering help when needed.
+- Relationship Skills – The ability to establish and maintain healthy and rewarding relationships with diverse individuals and groups.
+This includes communicating clearly, listening actively, cooperating with others, resisting inappropriate social pressure, negotiating conflict constructively, and seeking and offering help when needed.

 - Responsible Decision Making – The ability to make constructive and respectful choices about personal behavior and social interactions based on consideration of ethical standards, safety cockers, social norms, the realistic evaluation of consequences of various actions, and the well-being of self and others.

 Social and emotional learning has many short and long-term benefits for individuals and society as a whole, including a sharp decrease in the school-to-prison pipeline.
 CASEL describes some of the benefits of SEL instruction as: